MileHacker Logo

 Important Procedures

-• Lost Documents: Report to local police immediately to obtain a police report.
+• Lost Documents: Tell the local police right away to obtain a police report.

-• Reach out to your embassy/consulate for assistance replacing lost travel documents.
+• Reach out at your embassy/consulate for assistance replacing lost travel documents.

 • Natural Disaster Protocols: Adhere to local authority instructions.